 Also, make sure to check out the Hawaii itinerary if you want to find out how to plan your Hawaii trip.

 ABOUT THE AUTHOR

-Cassandra is a US-female travel addict that loves traveling the world.
-She has made traveling her priority and so she has traveled for the last few years.
-Check out her site where she sells her travel photography.
+Cassandra is a US-female travel addict that loves traveling the world and a freelance writer at ArzoTravels.
+She has made traveling her priority, and so she has traveled for the last few years.
 She has also become a regular contributor for this website – Arzo Travels.